troydgilchrist/my-portfolio/README.md

 ## <a href="https://pensive-golick-762a4c.netlify.app" target="_blank">LIVE DEMO</a>

 ## Description
-This is a ReactJS personal portfolio site for me, feel free to reach out anytime if you want to connect!
+This is my personal portfolio built using ReactJS, feel free to reach out anytime if you want to connect!

 #### Credits to Saad Pasta <a href='https://github.com/saadpasta/developerFolio'>Original Repo</a>